BastilleBSD/bastille/docs/chapters/networking.rst

   ## dynamic rdr anchor (see below)
   rdr-anchor "rdr/*"

-The `rdr-anchor "rdr/*"` anables dynamic rdr rules to be setup using the `bastille rdr` command at runtime - eg.
+The `rdr-anchor "rdr/*"` enables dynamic rdr rules to be setup using the `bastille rdr` command at runtime - eg.

-  bastille rdr <jail> --tcp 2001 22 # Redirects tcp port 2001 on host to 22 on jail bastille rdr <jail> --udp 2053 53 # Same for udp bastille rdr <jail> --list        # List dynamic rdr rules bastille rdr <jail> --clear       # Clear dynamic rdr rules
+  bastille rdr <jail> tcp 2001 22 # Redirects tcp port 2001 on host to 22 on jail bastille rdr <jail> udp 2053 53 # Same for udp bastille rdr <jail> list        # List dynamic rdr rules bastille rdr <jail> clear       # Clear dynamic rdr rules

-  Note that if you are rediirecting ports where the host is also listening (eg. ssh) you should make sure that the host service is not listening on the cloned interface - eg. for ssh set sshd_flags in rc.conf
+  Note that if you are redirecting ports where the host is also listening (eg. ssh) you should make sure that the host service is not listening on the cloned interface - eg. for ssh set sshd_flags in rc.conf